Director of the Department of Tactical Momentum

 Archetype I: The Momentum Engineer

-Mars is the field technician of destiny — he measures courage in Newtons and rage in lumens.
+Mars is the field technician of destiny — measuring courage in Newtons and rage in lumens.

 If something refuses to move, he threatens it with motivational explosions.